EnsembleUI/ensemble_docs/pages/widgets/webview.md

    * geo: opens the map application
    * sms: opens the messaging application

-When allowUrlSchemes is not present, by default the following schemes are permitted.
+When allowedLaunchSchemes is not present, by default the following schemes are permitted.
     'tel:',
     'sms:',
     'mailto:',
     'geo:'

-You can override the defaults by specifying the allowUrlSchemes.
+You can override the defaults by specifying the allowedLaunchSchemes.

-In order to add additional schemes to the default schemes, specify the default schemes and the additional schemes as an array value of allowUrlSchemes
+In order to add additional schemes to the default schemes, specify the default schemes and the additional schemes as an array value of allowedLaunchSchemes.
+URL schemes such as http and https are included by default and cannot be overwritten.
-                                       |

 ## Events

 | Event | Description                                                           |